The perfect indulgent but healthy dessert: this No-bake Vegan Black Forest Cake is surprisingly easy to make but looks

 - Using an electric whisk, beat the cream for 3-5 minutes, until it is lump-free and fluffy.
 It should have roughly the same consistency as whipped cream.
 Store in the fridge until needed to keep the cream firm.

 - Once the cherry filling has firmed up and cakes have set, remove them from the fridge and freezer.
 Remove the cakes from their tins, being careful not to break them.

-- Add a thick layer of the cherry filling to the top of one cake, followed by a layer of cream.
+- Add a thick layer of the cherry filling (about half the amount) to the top of one cake, followed by a layer of coconut cream (about half the cream).

-- Sandwich the other cake on top of this, and repeat the process of adding a layer of cherries and cream to the top.
+- Sandwich the other cake on top of this, and repeat the process of adding a layer of cherry filling and cream to the top.

-- Decorate with the cherry halves and grated dark chocolate, and serve immediately!
+- Decorate with the remaining cherry halves and grated dark chocolate, and serve immediately!

 - (If you find this cake tricky to slice, wait a few minutes for the layers to soften slightly.
 The fillings are naturally pretty messy and will splurge out as your slice it - embrace this!
 It's part of the fun.)